-URC owns 7.6 million shares of London-listed Yellow Cake, or approximately 9% of the outstanding shares of outstanding Yellow Cake as of the date hereof.
+URC owns 7.6 million ordinary shares of Yellow Cake, a company listed on AIM that purchases and holds physical uranium, or approximately 8.6% of the outstanding shares of Yellow Cake as of the date hereof.
 Such shares were acquired as part of URC's US\$19.25 million cornerstone strategic investment in Yellow Cake's US\$200 million initial public offering in July 2018.
 The underlying agreement provided for a long-term strategic relationship between the Company and Yellow Cake, including, among other things: